 Select a tract to read:

 There is more fear in the world today than ever.
 Political leaders here and abroad, indeed, people everywhere are uneasy about the very survival of civilization.
 Fear now permeates virtually every society on earth.
 The reasons for this fear abound: cataclysmic weapons, pollution, terrorism, wars and rebellions, incurable diseases, economic stress, natural disasters, and more.
 Billions are tormented by a fear of death, as if death is the most horrible of things.
 While it is true that death is an enemy (1Cor.
-15:26), it is a defeated enemy for the believer, a mere gateway to home with our Lord Jesus, who came to "destroy him that had the power of death, that is, the devil, and deliver them who through fear of death were all their lifetime subject to bondage."
+15:26), it is a defeated enemy for the believer, a mere gateway to home with our Lord Jesus, who came to “destroy the one who held the power of death, that is, the Devil, and set those free who through fear of death were subject to bondage their whole life.”

 No child of God need be found among the unbelieving and terror-stricken people of this world.
-"For you have not received the spirit of bondage again to fear," wrote Paul, "but you have received the Spirit of adoption, whereby we cry, Abba, Father."
+“For you did not receive a spirit of slavery leading back to fear,” wrote Paul, “but you received the Spirit of adoption, by which we cry out, ‘Abba!’
+(That is, ‘Father!’)”

 Brother, sister, the answer to your fear lies in your return to the faith.
 Multitudes of truly converted people have grown weak in faith and are searching frantically for peace in the face of fear.
 Many are fleeing to doctors, only to be told, “I can do nothing more for you.
 I’ve done all that I can do.”
 Others are attempting through political action to establish a social stability and security which nothing but Jesus’ return will accomplish.
 How sad to see the saints forsake their “mighty weapons” and turn to the weak methods of man for help!